 Importance of Resignation Letter After Maternity Leave

-Informing about your decision of resigning from your job shows your professionalism and the desire to continue a good relationship with the management.
+Informing about your decision to resign from your job shows your professionalism and the desire to continue a good relationship with the management.
 Leaving the company on good terms and relationships can be helpful if in the future you decide to return to the company.

 Free Templates and Examples